 It’s no secret that we live in a society that praises the skinny.
 Diet culture is still everywhere we turn.
-Social media is filled accounts that feature super skinny or super toned and muscular people.
-It’s no wonder so many teens and young adults are suffering from eating disorders.
+Social media is filled with accounts that feature super skinny or super toned and muscular people.
+It’s no wonder so many teens and young adults are struggling with eating disorders.

 It’s hard not to judge your body when everywhere you look, there’s a skinny, pretty person in your face.
 Not to say it’s the skinny people’s fault, but the media really pushes that skinny is beautiful.
 The media doesn’t tell you that all bodies are beautiful or that all bodies matter.